 The Graph on this page will be a visual representation of the data set you've chosen, over the timeframe you've selected.
 You'll see Actuals, Plans, your upcoming Pipeline, as well as Billable and Target Capacity.

 Much like Total Callouts, this graph will tell the overall story of the data you've selected and help highlight deviations to dig into.

 (4) Drill Downs/Search/Columns

 Between the Graph and the Data set that it's pulling from, there are a few additional customization options.
 On the left side, you'll see Drill Down options - using these, you can view your data by Department, Role or Person in order to get a more broad or granular perspective.

 On the left side, you'll see the Variance Key that helps you understand coloring in the Data Set below, and also an eye icon you can click on to hide/reveal different columns in the data set.

-Finally, you'll see a Search function to look for a single Department/Role/Employee and a CSV option to save your data set for future reference.
+Finally, you'll see a Search function to look for a single Department/Role/Person and a CSV option to save your data set for future reference.

 (5) Data Set

 At the very bottom of the page is where you'll see the Data Set you've selected.
 While (as mentioned above) you can customize the columns, here are the basic data points that are revealed by the Utilization > Overview Report*:

 - Billable Capacity - The maximum hours/percentage for Billable Projects (T&M, Fixed Bid, Fixed Retainer, Mixed)